PewDiePie: Subscribers and viewership

 In July 2019, in large part due to Kjellberg's Minecraft gameplay videos, his channel surged in video views.
 The Verge noted that it was Kjellberg's most successful month in years, in terms of viewership.
 Data from Social Blade (Note: Social Blade provides statistical data for PewDiePie's channel dating as far back as April 2011.) shows the channel received 573 million video views, then a single-month record for the channel.
 His daily number of new subscribers also grew from 25,000 to 45,000 during that month.
 Kjellberg was the most-viewed creator of 2019, with his channel receiving over 4 billion views during the year.

-Along with T-Series, the PewDiePie channel is one of only two on YouTube to receive all five tiers of YouTube Creator Awards: Silver, Gold, Diamond, Custom, and Red Diamond Creator.
+Along with T-Series, PewDiePie was one of only two YouTube channels to receive all five tiers of YouTube Creator Awards: Silver, Gold, Diamond, Custom, and Red Diamond Creator.
 These awards are earned upon surpassing the 100,000; 1 million; 10 million; 50 million; and 100 million subscriber milestones, respectively.
 Kjellberg nicknamed his Custom Creator Award the Ruby Play Button, which he received in 2016.
 In 2019, Kjellberg's channel became the second overall, and the first run by an individual creator, to receive the Red Diamond Creator Award.

+Heading into the 2020s, PewDiePie's subscriber growth began to stagnate, with his channel remaining static at 111 million subscribers that was reached on December 2021 before declining to 110 million by October 2024.
 Kjellberg's channel remained as one of the top ten most-subscribed until June 2025, with his channel's absence from the platform's short-form content scene resulting in it being outpaced by other creators.
+On August 30, 2026, PewDiePie's channel fell to 109 million subscribers.